rvojtus/UMLift/README.md

 - UMLet GUI - a way to create UML diagrams
 - UMLet to EMF model transformation - creates Ecore and GenModel resources from UMLet diagrams
-- Adds custom palette - `EMF Palette`, provides all necessary elements for IMDD
+- Adds custom palette - `UMLift Palette`, provides all necessary elements for IMDD
 - Java Code Generation - produces corresponding Java classes using EMF
 - IntelliJ IDEA support - a plugin that provides all the functionality inside the IDE
 - Maven support - a plugin for Maven that provides transformation and artifact generation functionality for Maven